rakvat/transform-social.org/content/en/texts/racism.md

 **Implicit bias** (unchecked believes) is another form of individual racism.

 **Microaggressions** are small everyday situations, that can make the affected person think ”Am I too sensitive?”.
 Their effect can accumulate as they can happen repeatedly.
 Often, microaggressions are unintentionally delivered.
-This makes it even more important to learn about microaggressions so that we can stop hurting BIPOC in that way.
+This makes it even more important to learn about microaggressions so that we can stop hurting BIPoC in that way.

 Examples of microaggressions: